hamidrezafahimi/insutiples/OpenCV/build-opencv-from-source-with-cuda.md

-*IMPORTANT TIP: PLEASE DO NOT try this installation prodecure with 'anaconda' installed.
-I did it once and it screwed my python paths.
+*IMPORTANT TIP: PLEASE DO NOT try this installation prodecure with extra commands (like sourcing 'anaconda' dirs) in your `.bashrc`.
 The best experience is to do the installation with a fresh ubuntu (mine was 20.04 LTS)*

 **0.** For installation guide, refer to [this video](https://www.youtube.com/watch?v=whAFl-izD-4).